develozombie/manifest/README.md

 # Manifest
 Manifest is a project to help you generate the Azure AD App Roles Manifest to register your own application roles, this is something that will help you generate the exact required JSON structure as specified in [Azure Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#manifest-reference) this project has been designed to run as Azure Function, install instructions bellow.

+## Manifest as a Service
+You can use this project as a Service going to our [App Roles Manifest Generator](https://stgmanifest.z20.web.core.windows.net) and sending your payload.
+This a very young project so we expect that you find some bugs, please help us reporting the issues.

 ## Installation
 Use VS Code and install the [Azure Function](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
 Also keep in mind that you will need dotnet Core 3.1 to run this project.
 ### For Windows